rickywcpoon/cwr-hk-lp-band/memory-bank/progress.md

 1. **Complete GTM tracking system** with comprehensive event tracking for all CTAs
 2. **Optimized performance** with strategic image loading priorities and LCP optimization
 3. **Personal branding** with Michael Young's portrait and professional credibility
-4. **Mobile optimization** with consistent three-line H1 display
+4. **Mobile optimization** with responsive layouts and refined typography
 5. **Technical excellence** with proper SEO, social sharing, and performance optimization
 6. **User experience optimization** with instant restoration process navigation
+7. **Design refinements** with modern parallax effects and improved visual hierarchy
+8. **CTA optimization** with warm creamy yellow color scheme for better conversion
+9. **Content enhancement** with improved messaging across all key sections
+10. **Final performance tuning** with optimized image loading for all critical sections

+**Project Status**: **PRODUCTION READY** - All development, design, and optimization phases completed successfully.

 **Next major task**: PostHog integration for advanced user behavior analytics and conversion optimization.

-**Current focus**: Monitoring GTM data and preparing for PostHog implementation.
+**Current focus**: Ready for deployment and analytics implementation.

 ## Known Issues